Overview of Institutional Profile (IPF)

 Following the creation of an Institutional account in eRA Commons, the IPF is populated with the organizational information from registration and assigned a unique IPF number, which officially identifies and associates institutional information within the NIH enterprise database.

-The IPF is divided into two primary sections, Basic Information and Institutional Assurances and Certifications.
+The IPF is divided into three primary sections — Basic Information; Institutional Assurances and Certifications; and Policy Documents.